Skip to main content

 • Waffle kimono robes

-• Room essentials, such as wine glasses, corkscrews, irons, hairdryers, and more
+• Room essentials, including wine glasses, corkscrews, irons, and hairdryers

 • Screen-free environment for digital detox and relaxation